Successful Pop Stars Who Were One Hit Wonders

 One hit wonder may seem easy to define.
 It's a singer or band who have had one big hit and disappear forever.
 Right?
 It's actually a little more complex than that.
 So, the Village Voice decided to come up with it's Three Rules To Define The Term "One-Hit Wonder."
 The article's author Chris Molanphy points out some interesting facts.

 Many One Hit Wonders Have a Successful Follow Up Single

-More recently Carly Rae Jepsen of Call Me Maybe fame had a successful top 10 follow up with Good Time but hasn't charted since.
-New artists who've had a big hit often enjoy what Molanphy calls a "honeymoon period" on radio.
-Robin Thicke is a recent example.
+Carly Rae Jepsen of Call Me Maybe fame had a successful top 10 follow up with Good Time.
+New artists who've had a big hit often enjoy what Molanphy calls a "honeymoon period" on pop radio.
+Robin Thicke is an example.
 Blurred Lines was his first mainstream hit.
-Radio initially embraced the follow up single Give It 2 U. But the song never really clicked with listeners causing radio programmers to lose interest.
+Radio initially embraced the follow-up single Give It 2 U, but the song never really clicked with listeners causing radio programmers to lose interest.
 The song peaked at #25 on the Hot 100.

 Some Very Successful Artists Are One Hit Wonders

 And it's not just nonmainstream artists who have more album than single success.
-Justin Bieber and One Direction are examples of successful album sellers who often don't have a huge presence on American top 40 radio.
+Justin Bieber and One Direction are examples of successful album sellers who often didn't always have a huge presence on American top 40 radio.

 Some One Hit Wonders You May Remember

 - The Village Voice